Keeping shipping costs under control, from small to large volumes

 5. Automate documentation and tracking

-• Parcel tracking to quickly detect anomalies and resolve incidents before they become real issues
+- Parcel tracking to quickly detect anomalies and resolve incidents before they escalate

 Concrete example: an e-commerce business shipping 1,500 parcels per month can reduce its costs by 10 to 15% simply by automating label creation and segmenting carriers by destination, while detecting and resolving incidents faster.

-For large e-commerce businesses, every euro matters and every process can have a major impact.
+For large e-commerce businesses, every euro counts and every process can have a major impact.
 A data-driven, strategic approach is essential.

 1. Fine-grained flow segmentation